 Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 Many of these men are in sexless or sexless or sex-starved relationships.
-They feel a deep lack of far more than sex but of deep, connected emotionally-satisfying intimacy.
-In fact, that’s usually their chief frustration and complaint.
+They feel a deep lack of far more than sex but of deep, connected, emotionally satisfying intimacy.
+That’s usually their chief frustration and complaint.

 I ask these men what they want but what they believe needs to happen to have it.
 The vast majority of answers I receive to that question include some form of explanation that the core of what prevents the life he wants rests in deep-seated wounding in his female partner.